Photographing White Sands National Park, New Mexico

 Hiking with camera bag in White Sands

-If you plan to hike and take images during normal daylight hours, you won't need a tripod.
+Tripods shouldn't be necessary if shooting during normal daylight hours.
 The bright white dunes and sky will force your camera to use a high shutter speed, which should negate any camera shake when shooting handheld.
 A tripod is only necessary if you intend to shoot long exposures or in dim light at golden hour and blue hour.

 Speaking of long exposures, consider packing a high density, solid neutral density filter.
 Six stops or higher will slow the camera shutter and add dramatic blur, motion and energy to the sky.

-Also know that when the sun goes down, the dunes gets dark.
+Also know that when the sun goes down, the dunes get dark.
 Very dark.
-If you plan to shoot through blue hour (which you absolutely should do!), bring a strong LED head lamp to illuminate your return hike.
+If you plan to shoot through blue hour (which you absolutely should do!), bring an LED head lamp to help illuminate your return hike.

 When to photograph the dunes

-In my experience, the absolute best time to photograph White Sands begins two hours before sunset.
-The sun is then lower in the sky, just above the San Andreas mountains, which gives the dunes more shape and dimension when looking to the north and south (they will likely appear flat to the east and west).
+Overall, in my experience, the absolute best time to photograph White Sands begins two hours before sunset.
+The sun is lower in the sky, just above the San Andreas mountains, which gives the dunes more shape and dimension when looking north and south (they will likely appear flat to the east and west).

 Photographing White Sands (video still)